 After all, 30% of the world’s businesses create their sites on WordPress.

 The content platform scales wonderfully, which is one of the reasons so many Fortune 1000 companies use it as either their primary or secondary content management system.

-But the one ecommerce platform most closely integrated into WordPress does not scale.
+But the one ecommerce platform software most closely integrated into WordPress does not scale.

 The CaaS approach solves the scalability issue by offering a fully-decoupled commerce platform that aligns with the content management or digital experience platform of your customer’s choice.

 CaaS uses APIs to allow customization of every pixel so you have what you need to build the perfect store.